hrithiqball/dreamory-assessment/Dreamory Interview - Technical Assessment.md

    1. Events are presented in a thumbnail gallery format for easy browsing, with the event poster thumbnail image.✅
 2. **Select event**:
    1. Users can click on individual event to view the event detail✅

-last thing to update:

-1. patch and create event change to multipart form data
-2. add class validator to entity
-3. image preview in frontend

-nice to have:

-1. add refresh token